Land use information

 - Commercial sod

 - Bees and products

 - Trees or timber less than 20 acres so spread as to constitute a forest area and produced incidental to other farm operations

 - Nursery products and floral products

-The field crop production must be primarily for commercial uses and the average crop yield per acre on each crop grown on the real estate during the immediate three years previous, must be equal to at least one-third
+The field crop production must be primarily for commercial uses and the crop yield per acre during the previous year is required.

 There must be a minimum of 12 animal unit months of commercial livestock or poultry per five acres of open land in the previous year.
 An animal unit is 1 cow, 5 sheep, 5 goats, 5 swine, 100 chickens, 66 turkeys